MVSAIADITYA/day4-assignment/azure-ci-setup.md

 Go to the Azure Repos in Azure DevOps.
 Create a pull request from feature-azure-ci to the main branch.
-Add a description explaining the changes and intended CI/CD setup.
+Add a description explaining the changes and intended CI/CD setup.good